 Joao has worked for many Cabo Verdean organizations in the past.
 He is one of the original founders of Cape Verdean American Community Development (CACD) and currently serves as the Chairman of the Board.
 He served as President of the Cape Verdean Heritage Sub-Committe of Rhode Island, and he also worked for Cabo Verde Television Productions (CVTP) as a technical director and editor for "Kontact,” a weekly cable television show based in Rhode Island.

 Joao is a graduate of Rhode Island College.
-He currently works as Director for Travelers Insurance in Connecticut, and resides in Vernon, CT.
+He currently works as a Senior Consultant for Guidewire Software in South Florida.

 Tila C. Adams, Treasurer